robbelouwet/masterthesis-forkskinny/weekly_reports/week4.md

 Took a step back and went over the [FixSlicing SKINNY](https://csrc.nist.gov/CSRC/media/Events/lightweight-cryptography-workshop-2020/documents/papers/fixslicing-lwc2020.pdf) paper again.
 Researched on how to tell the compiler to use data parallelization/SIMD, and not do it ourselves.
-Made a CMakePresets.json file. researched and tested out gcc compiler flags to suggest SIMD and vectorization optimalisations to the compiler
+Made a CMakePresets.json file. researched and tested out gcc compiler flags to suggest SIMD and vectorization optimisations to the compiler.

+## Thursday
+Continued working on the bash script to verify if the compiler used SIMD instructions.

 ### What was on my mind

-- For the moment, I'm setting my mind on [Erik's code](/contrib/forkskinny-c) and implementing basic fixed slicing with SIMD in the key schedule.
+- For the moment, I'm setting my mind on [Erik's code](/libs/forkskinny-c) and thinking about implementing fixed slicing with SIMD in the key schedule.
-  I don't want to spend too much time on trying to analyze what the romulus implementation has done to get those speedups, that rabbit hole is just too deep, I don't have time for that because I still need to look into parallelizing the 2 branches after splitting.
+  I don't want to spend too much time on trying to analyze what the romulus skinny+ implementation has done to get those speedups, that rabbit hole is just too deep, I don't have time for that because I still need to look into parallelizing the 2 branches after splitting.
 And I still need to do the modes.
 - Thinking about how to force SIMD instructions.
 Using the intrinsic libraries directly might get cumbersome and most